Considerations of Survival Gardening

 An excellent source of dietary fiber is essential.
 You can plant winter wheat in the fall.
 It won’t produce in the winter, but it will survive the cold and produce well in the spring.
 This is, along with flint corn, is an excellent source of dietary fiber.
 Fruit is also a good choice due to vitamins.

-While living under extreme conditions will be challenging, with the proper preparation, you can at least be sure your family will have food for survival.
+While living under extreme conditions will be challenging, you can at least be sure your family will have food for survival with the proper preparation.

 Source of Information on Survival Gardening